erille/mon-rer/README.md

 ![Screenshot](http://x0r.fr/blogstuff/rer-web.png)

 This web app is yet another variation on the "how can I possibly display the timetable for the 6 next trains in any way I can imagine" theme.
+This project started an AJAX and Javascript exercise for myself, but a handful of people have convinced me to make this public.
 Only this time, it tries to be classy.
 It is primarily intended for display on medium (tablet/desktop) or large screens (TVs), while trying not to break too badly on cellphones.

 See it in action at [http://monrer.fr/] [1].

-I know the SNCF's website does the same thing, but let's face it, this interface is sexier.
-This project started an AJAX and Javascript exercise for myself, but a handful of people have convinced me to make this public.

 # Dependencies